Thursday, 17 October 2024

 Only minutes before the sighting I'd found the two reported Bearded Tits in the reedbeds, they appeared quite close to my viewpoint, sat on the reeds very briefly and flew off and disappeared into the reeds.
 Of course they did.
 I did see them another two times as they relocated, both around 50 meters away and just for a few seconds.

-Osprey with a dark blue darvic ring on its left leg, 8H2 or BH2, seen at the Slunks on Montrose Basin.
-I'll post the birds history when I get the information from the ringer, probably the Roy Dennis Foundation
+Osprey with a dark blue darvic ring on its left leg, 8H2, seen at the Slunks on Montrose Basin.
+I'll post the birds history when I get the information from the ringer, probably the Roy Dennis Foundation.

 Whooper and Mute Swans at the Lurgies